-Diagnosing Tick-Borne Disease?
+Diagnosing Tick-Borne Disease

-ID Doctors at Walter Reed Medical Center in Bethesda, MD state in this new study… “The availability of laboratory testing for tick-borne diseases is limited, especially in the acute setting.
+Infectious disease doctors at Walter Reed Medical Center in Bethesda, MD state in this new study… “The availability of laboratory testing for tick-borne diseases is limited, especially in the acute setting.
 Therefore, if a tick-borne disease is suspected, empiric therapy should often be initiated before laboratory confirmation of the disease is available.”

 Initial symptoms common to many tick-borne diseases are often flu-like and may include: